 It's hard to beat Washington State University if you want to study Food Processing.
-Students who enjoy a more slow-paced life will appreciate Washington State University's location in the small town of Pullman, Washington.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the country.

 It's difficult to beat Yakima Valley College if you want to pursue Food Processing as a major.
 Yakima, Washington is the perfect surrounding for students who get pleasure from the active urban lifestyle.

 Freshman students are not required to live on-campus at Yakima Valley College.
 About 53.0% of Yakima Valley College students get some kind of financial assistance.
 Find all of Yakima Valley College's rankings to learn more.